TURIN TRAVEL GUIDE AND THINGS TO DO

 Turin Food Tour – Do Eat Better Experience is a small group tour that lasts 3.5h to get a taste of Turin’s culinary culture on a food and walking tour led by a guide.
 Price: €95.

 Food Walking Tour with tastings: Experience the sweets and drinks of Turin and the whole Piedmont region with an insightful walking tour and a visit to a historic cafe.
-Price: €29.
+Price: €35.

-Sacra di San Michele Tour
+Venaria & Sacra di San Michele Tour

-Half-Day Medieval Sacra di San Michele Tour is a half-day trip (5h) to one of the most beautiful abbeys in Europe that provide stunning views of the valley and mountains of the Italian Alps..
-Price: €45
+Reggia di Venaria e Sacra di San Michele is a full day trip (7-8h) to the Royal Palace of Venaria (3h) and to Sacra Di San Michele (4h), one of the most beautiful abbeys in Europe that provide stunning views of the valley and mountains of the Italian Alps.
+Price: €200 (Admission tickets not included).

 More information about excursions & tours in Turin can be found here.